Kyle Duncan (judge): Notable cases

 Duncan penned the court's opinion in Hill v.
 Washburne regarding Albert Hill III's challenge to the validity of his late father Albert Hill Jr.'s will.
 Hill III is the great-grandson of late Texas oil tycoon H.L.
 Hunt and had previously agreed to a nine-figure settlement in exchange for not contesting the will of his father, Hill Jr. This is one of many challenges resulting from the estate of H.L.
 Hunt, who died in 1974, and the fifth challenge to the Hill Jr./Hill III settlement agreement.
 Hill III's sisters asked the court to enforce the settlement agreement and permanently enjoin any challenges to their father's will, the district court agreed.
 Hill III challenged the district court's injunction but Duncan and the Fifth Circuit affirmed the injunction and remanded the case to the district court to determine if Hill III's sisters are entitled to additional costs and fees.

 Duncan authored the Fifth Circuit's April 2020 opinion in In re Abbott, granting mandamus to uphold an order by Texas Governor Greg Abbott that temporarily banned abortions during the coronavirus pandemic.
 This opinion has received scholarly attention as an example of common-good constitutionalism, a socially conservative judicial philosophy recently proposed by Harvard Law professor Adrian Vermeule.

 Duncan was on the three-judge panel which halted the Biden Administration's OSHA rules mandating COVID-19 vaccinations or weekly COVID testing in the workplaces with 100 employees or more.
 The Fifth Circuit stayed the implementation of the OSHA rules by a per curiam decision in BST Holdings, LLC v.
 OSHA.
 The court stated that "[b]ecause the petitions give cause to believe there are grave statutory and constitutional issues with the Mandate, the Mandate is hereby stayed pending further action by this court."

+In May 2026, Duncan ruled to restrict the mailing of mifepristone prescriptions, one of the most common means of abortion in the U.S. The anti-abortion ruling drew criticism from the Associated Press.